Shincliffe CE Primary School

 V.I.P (Very International People)

-The VIP (Very International People) committee comprises of Year 5 and Year 6 pupils.
-They liaise regularly with the International Co-ordinator (Mrs Morgan) and their task is to promote global learning throughout the school.
+The VIP (Very International People) committee comprises of Year 6 pupils.
+They liaise regularly with the International Co-ordinator (Mrs Claydon) and their task is to promote global learning throughout the school.
 The VIP committee help with the organisation of international and inter-cultural events and activities which take place during the year, eg European Christmas, European Day of Languages, Chinese New Year and links with partner schools.
 They are enthusiastic and help produce the termly newsletter which details all the international events which take place.

 Librarians